svermaji/SearchBigFile/Detail-README.md

  - Attaching result with the name as `Test 1GB`<br>

 ## Recent Changes<br>
+#### On 17-Oct-2020<br>
+* After 'Read' operation is performed Search pattern box can be used to find any string in existing result.

 #### On 15-Oct-2020<br>
 * Help button text color changes to 6 different colors every 30sec.